cloudigrade/cloudigrade/docs/rest-api-examples.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The concurrency API returns a paginated list of days, and each day includes the
-maximum concurrent number of instances, number of vCPUs, and amount of memory
+maximum concurrent number of instances, grouped by various combinations of role,
-in GBs seen concurrently in use during that day.
+sla, and architecture seen concurrently in use during that day.

 Optional ``start_date`` is an ISO-8601 date that is the inclusive start of the
 reporting period.
 If not defined, default is "today".